 Introduction

-Infectious coryza is an acute respiratory disease in poultry, primarily affecting chickens.
+Infectious coryza is an acute respiratory disease in poultry, primarily affecting chickens, which leads to huge losses.
 It is caused by Avibacterium paragallinarum, a Gram-negative, catalase-negative bacterium.
 The disease is characterized by facial swelling, nasal discharge, and respiratory distress, leading to significant economic losses in commercial poultry due to decreased egg production and poor growth performance.

 Causative Agent